GBunnuD/GD-Prasad/README.md

 ## My Info ⚡:
 * Hello Everyone, I am Prasad Golla Durga, but people call me GD.
 * I am from Bangalore, Karnataka State in India.
 I have completed my undergraduate in Computer Science from Karavali Institute of Technology, Mangalore, Karnataka.
-* Currently, I am in my last semester of my Master's degree in Applied Computer Science at Northwest Missouri State University.
-* I have worked as an intern at Hornbill Pvt. ltd for three months and developed an Android Application for a logistics company.
 - 🌱 I’m currently learning Java and Spring.

 <br>